alienanietka/awojnar/Students' projects/index.md

-### **Didn’t find anything that suits your interests, but you’d like to explore research in gravity, theoretical astrophysics, or astronomy?
+### **Didn’t find anything that suits your interests, but you’d like to explore research in gravity or theoretical astrophysics?
+Are you going to be a specialist in astrophysical data?
 Feel free to contact me, and we can work together to develop a topic tailored to your interests.**

 ### **Bachelor Thesis Topics:**